 This will give you the insight into what audience the app appeals to and reasons for their downloads, so you can assess if it is reaching to the initial target audience.
 Thereby, you can make any necessary adjustment and updates to make it even more successful.

-Not only the download numbers does matter, but also the interactions thereafter.
-It is crucial to understand some angles such as the average time the users spend interacting with the app, how regular they open it, what their favorite features are, where they’re struggling and what makes them quit.
+Not only the download numbers do matter, but also the interactions thereafter.
+It is crucial to understand some angles such as the average time the users spend interacting with the app, how regular they open it, what their favourite features are, where they’re struggling and what makes them quit.
 These are important figures to pay attention to.
 Knowing this kind of information will help you to evaluate how good and attractive is the experience your app has provided.